Step by Step: Adaptive Gradient Descent for Training L-Lipschitz Neural Networks: Main Results

+\begin{assumption}[Additional Structure for Convergence] Suppose the feature vectors $(\x_n)_{n=1}^N$ have finite second moment.
+Assume also that the activation function $\sigma$ is bounded with bounded first and second derivatives. \end{assumption}

-\end{ass} Under the structural conditions in Assumption~\ref{ass:2}, our step size modification maintains the convergence guarantee of gradient descent.
-Importantly, it is not at all clear, a priori, that the empirical risk functional $\mathcal{R}_{\mathcal{S}}$ is locally Lipschitz, even in view of the results of~\cite{herrera2023locallipschitzboundsdeep,JMLR:v24:22-1381}.
-This raises questions about defining the optimal constant GD-step size for rapid convergence, which typically depends on the reciprocal Lipschitz constant of the loss~\citep[Section 1.2.3]{Nesterov}.
-However, our next and final result shows that, under the GD LR Decay Conditions~\ref{GradCons}, the empirical risk is locally Lipschitz, and the hybrid learning rate decay in Figure~\ref{fig:idea} ensures both convergence and Lipschitzness of the learned network.
+Under the structural conditions in Assumption~\ref{assumption:additional_structure_for_convergence}, our LR modification maintains the convergence guarantee of GD.
+Importantly, it is not clear apriori that the ER functional $\riskE$ is locally Lipschitz, even in view of the results by \citet{JMLR:v24:22-1381} and \citet{herrera2023locallipschitzboundsdeep}.
+This raises questions about defining the optimal constant GD LR for rapid convergence, which typically depends on the reciprocal Lipschitz constant of the loss \citep[Section 1.2.3]{Nesterov}.
+However, our next and final result shows that, under the GD LR Decay Conditions~\ref{gdcons:grad}, the ER is locally Lipschitz, and the hybrid LR decay in Figure~\ref{fig:idea} ensures both convergence and Lipschitz regularity of the learned network.